datasciencecampus/access-to-services/propeR/manual.md

 | `pointToPointNearest` | Calculates the journey details between the nearest (k = 1) destination to each origin using a KNN approach.
 Can also calculate the second (k = 2), third (k = 3) naearest, and so forth. |
 | `pointToPointTime` | Same as `pointToPoint()`, but between a start and end time/date.
 Output can be an animated GIF image. |

-### Data Prerequisites

-All location data (origin and destination) must be in comma separated (CSV) format and contain the following columns:
-* A unique ID column
-* A latitude column, where data is in decimal degrees (or a postcode column)
-* A longitude column, where data is in decimal degrees (or a postcode column)

-The CSV file must contain headers, the header names can be specified in **`importLocationData()`**.

-### propeR Functions

 Use **`?`** in R to view the function help files for more information, e.g., **`?isochrone`**.
-Below we will run through each function, but the help files will help you understand all the parameters that can be changed in each function.
+Below we will run through each function using the RStudio method, but the help files will help you understand all the parameters that can be changed in each function.

 #### otpConnect